My 4.5 week journey around Europe was such an awesome experience!

 Using a laundry dryer to dry your fabrics is not uncommon.

 Europeans use a washer and air dry their clothes.
-I’ve been doing that for 10 years.
+I’ve been doing that for the past 10 years.

 One is how in the world do pedestrians, bicyclists, mopedists, tram drivers and car drivers all share the road and stay safe?

 I have never seen a city like that.
 Maybe it’s just me, but it looks chaotic.
-I’ll tell you this, you will NOT see me driving around there.
+Sort of like NYC.

 Visited the Parliament in Den Haag (The Netherlands) for a debate and discovered they have 17 political parties.

 Their type of government is a parliamentary democracy.
-Although America’s government system is very different, I like that the Dutch have much more parties to represent a variety of people and issues.
+I like that the Dutch have much more parties to represent a variety of people and issues.
+Whereas America has 2 dominant political parties even though there are at least 3 other political parties that don’t get much attention.

 Grocery stores charge you for plastic bags.